TanayKashyap/TanayKashyap/README.md

 - 👋 Hi, I’m @TanayKashyap
 - 👀 I’m interested in the data & machine learning applications of cybersecurity as well as investigating financial crime
 - 🌱 I’m currently learning basic python
-- 💞️ I’m looking to collaborate on data visualization projects & basic security projecys
+- 💞️ I’m looking to collaborate on data visualization projects & basic security projects
 - 📫 How to reach me, find me on IG @tanay.ketchupp

 <!---